-Geothermal steam turbines are for the most part conventional steam turbines with modifications to suit the geothermal conditions.
+Geothermal steam turbines are for the most part similar to conventional steam turbines with modifications to suit the geothermal conditions.
 The most common type is a single flash turbine, but dual flash units were also popular.
 Slightly more power could be generated in the dual flash units from liquid dominated reservoirs.
 There were two drawbacks to this.
 The low pressure stage was frequently in the silica scaling region so reinjection wells lasted a shorter time, and also with time the enthalpy of the reservoir fluid would change and thus the ratio of high- and low pressure steam drifted from the design condition.
 Some units have double flow, this is when the steam enters at the centre of the turbine and flows equally to both ends, thus balancing any axial forces on the rotor that otherwise have to be dealt with.
+Now axial turbines are gaining popularity.